Federal Loans vs Private Loans Comparison

-It is important to know the differences between a Federal Loan and a private loan.
-Differences in eligibility, interest rates and repayment schedules exist between the Parent PLUS and private loans.
+It is important to know the differences between a federal loan and a private loan.
+Differences in eligibility, interest rates and repayment schedules exist between the various loan types.

 Federal Direct Student Loans | Federal Direct Parent Loans (Parent PLUS) | Private Loans | |